particle-iot/docs/src/content/guide/tools-and-features/dev.md

 ![WiFi setup]({{assets}}/images/ide-wifi-save.jpg)

 Now you need to fill missing information and click **Save**.
-Your device will go dark for a second and then try to connect to the WiFi.
+Your device will go dark for a second and then try to connect to the Wi-Fi.

 ## Using Community Libraries